himanshu-hs3773/Daffodils.ai/Readme.txt

 # Text Generator Model with LSTM Recurrent Neural Network

+A text generator tool which generates new and unique text based upon a particular random theme (random seed) which is chosen and fed to the model to generate a text based upon that particular theme/seed.

-In this Project firstly we try to develop a Word-Level Neural Network model and used it to Generate the text where it will predict the probability of the occurence of the next word in the sequence which will be based upon the word which has already been observed in the sequence.
+In this Project firstly we tried to develop a Word-Level Neural Network model and used it to Generate the text where it will predict the probability of the occurence of the next word in the sequence which will be based upon the word which has already been observed in the sequence.

-Thereafter we will push our understanding to further develop a text generator with LSTM Recurrent Neural Network with the help of Keras, as Recurrent Neural Networks are generally used for the generative models but other than that they can be used as a predictive model which can learn the sequence of the problem and hence entirely generate new sequences.
+Thereafter we pushed our understanding to further develop a text generator with LSTM Recurrent Neural Network with the help of Keras and which is based upon a random seed which is chosen from the data and hence produce the new and unique text

+As Recurrent Neural Networks are generally used for the generative models but other than that they can be used as a predictive model which can learn the sequence of the problem and hence entirely generate new sequences.
 Generative models are used to study the effectiveness of the model which has learned the problem and also are helpful in learning more about the problem domain.

-In this project we will further try to create a generative model for the text, which will be done character by character by using LSTM recurrent neural network with Keras
+In this project we  further tried to create a generative model for the text, which will be done character by character by using LSTM recurrent neural network with Keras

 ## Developing a Word-Level Neural Language Model and using it to Genrate Text